uoregon-libraries/docker-app-proxy/README.md

 Docker App Proxy
 ===

+**This project is archived, as we're no longer using this process**

 This is a simple Python script we use at the UO Libraries for creating a semi-automated staging server for docker-compose projects.